-at the work premises or education facility with a diagnosed person during the diagnosed person's infectious period.
+at the work premises or education facility with a diagnosed person or a probable case during the diagnosed person's or the probable case's infectious period.

-22. Notifications by the operator
+27. Notifications by the operator of an education facility

-(1) An operator of a work premises or an education facility who has been informed under clause 11(3)(a) or 11(3)(b) that a diagnosed person attended that work premises or education facility during the diagnosed person's infectious period, must take reasonable steps to notify their employees or persons enrolled at the education facility who constitute exposed persons that those employees or persons enrolled at the education facility may have been exposed to COVID-19.
+- (1) An operator of an education facility who has been informed under 11(3)(a) that a diagnosed person or a probable case attended that education facility during the diagnosed person's or the probable case's infectious period, must take reasonable steps to notify persons enrolled at the education facility who constitute exposed persons that those persons enrolled at the education facility may have been exposed to COVID-19. - (2) In addition to subclause (1), an operator of an education facility must take reasonable steps to notify exposed persons at the education facility that those persons must produce to the operator of the education facility acceptable evidence of a negative result from any COVID-19 test they are required to complete in accordance with the Testing Requirements for Contacts and Exposed Persons before being permitted to return to the education facility.

-23. Testing Requirements of exposed persons
+28. Testing Requirements of exposed persons

-- (1) A person who has been notified under clause 22(1) that they may have been exposed to COVID-19 must comply with the relevant testing requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure. - (2) In addition to subclause (1), if a person who has been notified under clause 22 is enrolled at an education facility, they must produce to the operator of the education facility acceptable evidence of a negative result from any COVID-19 test they are required to complete in accordance with the Testing Requirements for Contacts and Exposed Persons within 24 hours of receiving the negative result and before returning to the education facility.
+(1) A person who has been notified under clause 27(1) that they may have been exposed to COVID-19 must comply with the relevant requirements set out in the Testing Requirements for Contacts and Exposed Persons and, where applicable, follow the COVID-19 rapid antigen test procedure.

+(2) In addition to subclause (1), if a person who has been notified under clause 27 is enrolled at an education facility, they must produce to the operator of the education facility acceptable evidence of a negative result from any COVID-19 test they are required to complete in accordance with the Testing Requirements for Contacts and Exposed Persons within 24 hours of receiving the negative result and before returning to the education facility.